bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 <!-- theme: warning -->
 > #### Note
-> * The GraphQL Storefront API is in early access and is feature-incomplete; it will remain in early access until we reach the minimum amount of functionality necessary to power an end-to-end shopping experience.
+> * The GraphQL Storefront API is in early access and is feature-incomplete.
+It will remain in early access until we reach the minimum amount of functionality necessary to power an end-to-end shopping experience.
-> * As new features are added to the API, they will be called out in our [Developer Changelog](/changelog#labels/storefront-api).
+> * As new features are added to the API, we'll announce them in our [Developer Changelog](/changelog#labels/storefront-api).
 > * BigCommerce legacy Blueprint themes currently do not support the GraphQL API and Playground.

 ## See it in action

-To see the GraphQL Storefront API in action, checkout the [Bootstrap + Vanilla JS Storefront API Example](https://bigcommerce.github.io/storefront-api-examples/html-bootstrap-vanillajs/) hosted on GitHub.
+To see the GraphQL Storefront API in action, checkout the [Bootstrap + Vanilla JS GraphQL Storefront API Example](https://bigcommerce.github.io/storefront-api-examples/html-bootstrap-vanillajs/) hosted on GitHub.
 This example shows how a static HTML site can be used to render dynamic product information using the GraphQL Storefront API.

 Open the link and click submit with the sample data in the form.
-To see the example page with your store's data, [create a Storefront API Token](/api-reference/storefront/graphql-api-tokens/api-token/createtoken) against your store and paste the token into the example form.
+To see the example page with your store's data, [create a GraphQL Storefront API token](/api-reference/store-management/tokens/api-token/createtoken) against your store and paste the token into the example form.
 Be sure to create a token valid for this origin: `https://bigcommerce.github.io`.

-For a full list of examples, see the [Storefront API Examples repo](https://github.com/bigcommerce/storefront-api-examples).
+For a full list of examples, see the [GraphQL Storefront API Examples repo](https://github.com/bigcommerce/storefront-api-examples).

 ## Accessing the GraphQL Playground

-To access the GraphQL Storefront API Playground and documentation, [log into your store](https://login.bigcommerce.com/deep-links/manage) and navigate to **Advanced Settings** > **Storefront API Playground**.
+To access the GraphQL Storefront API Playground and documentation, [sign in to your store](https://login.bigcommerce.com/deep-links/manage) and navigate to **Advanced Settings > Storefront API Playground**.

-The GraphQL Storefront API Playground will be opened.
+The GraphQL Storefront API Playground will open.

 ![GraphQL Storefront API Playground](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/graphql-storefront-api-playground.png "GraphQL Storefront API Playground")

 <!-- theme: info -->
 > #### Note
 > If the **Storefront API Playground** link is not visible, the store may not be using a Stencil theme.
-Apply a Stencil theme to use the Storefront GraphQL API.
+Apply a Stencil theme to use the GraphQL Storefront API.

 ## Using the GraphQL Playground